-- Safely accommodate existing and future transportation needs within the Plan area. - Identify general transportation network requirements and upgrades to be incorporated and refined in Outline Plan and development applications. - Provide a high degree of connectivity to adjacent parcels. - Encourage development of a transportation network that adheres to the provincial and County policies and requirements through coordinated development of the Plan area in collaboration with Alberta Transportation. - To create a transportation network to accommodate all users through a Complete Streets design philosophy with dedicated and connected on and off-road facilities for active travel provided, wherever feasible.
+- Safely accommodate existing and future transportation needs within the Plan area. - Identify general transportation network requirements and upgrades to be incorporated and refined in Outline Plan and development applications. - Provide a high degree of connectivity to adjacent parcels.

+- Encourage development of a transportation network that adheres to the provincial and County policies and requirements through coordinated development of the Plan area in collaboration with Alberta Transportation. - Ensure transportation network improvements protect future roadway requirements and minimize impacts on regional transportation infrastructure. - To create a transportation network to accommodate all users through a Complete Streets design philosophy with dedicated and connected on and off-road facilities for active travel provided, wherever feasible.